simeononsecurity/simeononsecurity.ch/content/articles/fedramp-explained-government-cloud-security/index.en.md

 #### Individual Agency Authorization

 For solutions catering to low-impact systems, individual **Agency Authorizing Officials (AAOs)** hold the authority to grant authorizations.
 These officials evaluate the compliance of cloud services with **NIST SP 800-53** security controls and associated policies.
-Once satisfied, they provide the green light, allowing the agency to utilize the secure cloud service.
+Once satisfied, they provide the green light, allowing the agency to use the secure cloud service.

 In essence, **FedRAMP** is an essential instrument in ensuring that cloud services within the government domain adhere to rigorous security protocols, fostering a safer digital environment for sensitive data and critical operations.